HunterZ/rustLaunchSite/README.md

 ## Roadmap
 I have a lot of ideas for improving RLS.
 See the Issues section of the project, as I plan to capture my thoughts there.

-I should mention that some features mentioned in `example.cfg` have not been implemented yet - most notably wipe automation.
+I should also mention that some features mentioned in `example.cfg` have not been implemented yet - most notably wipe automation.

 ## Building & Library Dependencies
 RLS is written in C++ and was developed in VS Code using CMake, MSYS2 MinGW x64, and vcpkg.
 I use static linking to minimize deployment size and complexity, but dynamic linking _should_ be possible.
+A vcpkg manifest and CMake preset are provided, which assume that the environment variable VCPKG_ROOT is defined.

 RLS currently has the following FOSS library dependencies without modifications, all of which are available via vcpkg or MSYS2 except for Ctrl+C which was sourced from GitHub: https://github.com/evgenykislov/ctrl-c
-- Boost (Filesystem, Process)
+- Boost (filesystem, process, property-tree)
 - Ctrl+C
 - ixwebsocket
 - kubazip
+- libconfig
 - libcurl
-- libconfig
 - nlohmann_json

 ## Contributing